-The Full Council will soon vote on Calderdale Council Cabinet’s recommendations to take more steps towards setting up an Accountable Care System to run local NHS and social care services.
+Calderdale Council Cabinet has resolved that the Council will take more steps towards setting up an Accountable Care System to run local NHS and social care services.

 This “Multispeciality Community Provider” is due to be set up in shadow form in April and to go live in June 2019, according to a paper prepared for the 12.2.18 Cabinet meeting.